 We augment our collaborative engagement efforts with engagement service providers.
 For example, we have had a relationship with EOS at Federated Hermes, a third-party stewardship service provider, for many years.
 EOS has extensive experience and expertise in engaging with public companies on a global basis on behalf of its clients, including UTAM.
 EOS prides itself on having a consultative process with clients when determining its engagement priorities, and UTAM is an active participant in this process.
-We provide a summary of engagement statistics in our Integrated Annual Report.
+We provide a summary of engagement statistics in our annual reports.

-We are also an active contributor to various CDP initiatives, including the Non-Disclosure Campaign, in which we engage with companies that have not responded to CDP's disclosure requests.
-In 2023, we sent letters to 1,656 companies in CDP's Non-Disclosure Campaign (either in a lead or co-signer role) to drive further corporate transparency - around climate change, deforestation, and water security - by encouraging these companies to respond to CDP's disclosure request.
+We are also an active contributor to various CDP initiatives, including the Non-Disclosure Campaign, in which we engage with companies that have not responded to CDP's disclosure requests to do so.
+In 2024, we sent letters to 1,998 companies during this campaign (either in a lead or co-signer role) to drive further corporate transparency around climate change, deforestation, and water security.
+Across six years of data, CDP has demonstrated that companies contacted by investors through this campaign are more than twice as likely to disclose data than companies who were not contacted.
+In 2024, following CDP and participant investor efforts, 17.6% of target companies disclosed climate change, forest, or water security data.